Zren/zren.github.io/_posts/2020-06-19-qml-connections-onfoo-warnings-will-get-logging-category-in-qt-5151.markdown

 As a final note, I should point out that the `qdeclarative` folder is over 1.3 Gb after building, while the `lib` folder is just 20 Mb.
 I recommend copying the `lib` folder and renaming it `~/Code/qt/qdeclarative-build-lib`.
 Then delete the 1.3 Gb `qdeclarative` folder.

 This was a rather fun dive into Qt.
-The temporary (2 month) solution was much more difficult accomplish than I first thought, but it's satisfying to know a solution exists.
+The temporary (2 month) solution was much more difficult to accomplish than I first thought, but it's satisfying to know a solution exists.

 Yes...
 I know I could have used [`qt5-declarative-git` from the AUR](https://aur.archlinux.org/packages/qt5-declarative-git/).